Offline-to-Online Multi-Agent Reinforcement Learning with Offline Value Function Memory and Sequential Exploration: EXPERIMENT

 \textbf{Baselines.}We compare OVMSE against four baselines: (i) MACQL \cite{CQL}, which uses CQL loss throughout both the offline and online phases; (ii) MACal-QL, which applies Cal-QL (an algorithm designed for O2O single-agent RL) \cite{Cal-QL} to MARL; (iii) QMIX, trained from scratch \cite{QMIX}; and (iv) Switch CQL in \textit{3s5z}, \textit{5m\_vs\_6m}, and \textit{6h\_vs\_8z}, which switches off the CQL loss during the online phase.
 All baselines use QMIX as the backbone.

-\textbf{Mixing Ratio and Hyperparameters.} Following \cite{Cal-QL}, we introduce the concept of a mixing ratio, a value ranging from 0 to 1, representing the percentage of offline data used during online training.
-For instance, a mixing ratio of 0 means no offline data is used during online training, while a ratio of 0.5 means half the data comes from offline and half from online sources.
+\textbf{Mixing Ratio and Hyperparameters.} Following \cite{Cal-QL}, we introduce the concept of mixing ratio, a value ranging from 0 to 1, representing the percentage of offline data used during online training.
+For instance, a mixing ratio of 0 means no offline data is used during online training, while a ratio of 0.5 means half the data comes from offline and half from online interactions.
 In this work, we select the optimal mixing ratio hyperparameters for all methods from the set $\{{0.0, 0.1, 0.3, 0.5}\}$.
 Our experiments show that OVMSE performs best with a mixing ratio of 0.0 or 0.1.
-The detailed hyperparameter settings can be found in Appendix section A.
+The detailed hyperparameter settings can be found in Appendix.

 \textbf{Results.} We report the median test win rates over environment steps in Figure~\ref{result figure} and the mean test return in Figure~\ref{test return}.
+All results are averaged across 6 random seeds.
 Additionally, we conduct 640 tests for each seed after online fine-tuning, with the final median test win rates presented in Table \ref{final performance}.